aypjames/dcs-tech-test/README.md

 # DCS Employee Register - Tech Test

 An employee register for the Department of Customer Service (DCS).
 This full-stack web application was built using React Typescript (frontend) and Java Spring (backend) and MySQL(database).
-BEM methodology was used for SaSS styling, which also made reference to the Digital.NSW website (did you notice the favicon and the color variables?).
+BEM methodology was used for Sass styling, which also made reference to the Digital.NSW website (did you notice the favicon and the color variables?).

 ![Screenshot of Employee Lists Page](./dcs-employees/src/assets/READMEImages/app_screenshot_1.png)